keep-network/sortition-pools/docs/in-depth.md

 practical purposes.
 As in, if you have `10000.000000000000000001` tokens, all the system is doing is using that amount to generate a probability that you are selected.
-So yes, by losing precision on the token amounts we lose precision on the relative probabilities, but the precision loss is so insificant as to be irrelevant.
+So yes, by losing precision on the token amounts we lose precision on the relative probabilities, but the precision loss is so insignificant as to be irrelevant.